DarkPro2102/DarkPro2102/README.md

 ## Introduction

-Hello, I'm Diego Bejarano, a Python developer with a passion for artificial intelligence and machine learning.
-I'm currently working on projects to improve my skills in the field of data science and artificial intelligence.
-Learning new things every day is my main goal and I am always looking for opportunities to keep learning and improve my abilities.
+Hello, I'm Diego Bejarano, a Python developer with a strong passion for exploring the fields of Machine Learning (ML) and Artificial Intelligence (AI).
+Additionally, I possess practical knowledge of game development with Unity.

+I'm currently working on projects to improve my skills in the field of AI.
+My main goal is to learn and improve every day, always seeking new opportunities.

 ## Projects